sookinoby/mxnet-ccn-samples/README.md

-# German traffic sign classification
+# Traffic sign classification using Mxnet

 In this notebook, we are going to classify german traffic sign using convolution neural network using mxnet.
 The neural network will take a colored traffic sign image as input and tries to identify the meaning of the traffic sign.